Java-djr1-IntroI/Assign02TMortgage/README.md

     c.
 Make sure that your program compiles and runs correctly with no errors and no warnings.
 If you get any errors, double check that you typed everything correctly.
-Be aware that C++ is case-sensitive.
+Be aware that Java is case-sensitive.

 2.   **An electronic copy of your program (punetidAssign02Mortgage.pdf) is